 Mark Flannagan, Chief Executive of Beating Bowel Cancer says that “over 90% of bowel cancers occur in people aged 50+, with a person being diagnosed every 15 minutes.
 But despite these statistics, the good news is that bowel cancer can be successfully treated in 9 out of 10 cases if caught early.”
-For more information about bowel cancer visit www.beatingbowelcancer.org or call Beating Bowel Cancer’s nurses on 020 8973 0011.
+For more information about bowel cancer visit Bowel Cancer UK by following this link.

 Surgery to remove a cancerous lump or a more extensive area of breast tissue, depending on the extent to which the cancer has spread.

 Hip Replacement Surgery:

 The National Joint Registry report the number of hip replacement procedures to be rising annually and are set to increase by 40% over the next 30 years.
 Hip joint replacement has become one of the most successful innovations in modern medicine with just over 66,000 procedures being carried out in 2013 throughout England and Wales.

 Knee Replacement Surgery:

 The NHS state that ‘more than 70,000 knee replacements are carried out in England and Wales each year, and the number is rising.’

 Most prevalent in men over 60, with half of patients being over 75.
-If cancer is small and slow-growing it may be left untreated and just monitored.
+If the cancer is small and slow-growing it may be left untreated and just monitored.

 Inguinal (groin) hernia:

 Surgical repair to reinforce the abdominal muscle wall through which the hernia protrudes.

 Gall stones can cause infection in the gall bladder or pancreas.
 According to the NHS publication ‘Choices’, cholecystectomy is one of the most widely carried-out surgical procedures with over 60,000 gall bladder removals taking place each year.

 According to research 30% of people aged 65 years and over were found to have cataract in one or both eyes.

 Figures published by Cancer Research UK show that 72% of male cases occur in those aged over 50.
 They stress the need for men to regularly check moles.

 In their collaborative publication, ‘Access All Ages’ – Age UK and The Royal College of Surgeons, set out an encouraging pledge to support to the availability of surgical procedures for all patients in the over 50s age group.
-Professor Norman Williams, President of The Royal College of Surgeons of England, had this to say:
+Professor Norman Williams, former President of The Royal College of Surgeons of England, had this to say: